PUBLIC NOTICES

 As a result, Reservoir Road has been closed to through traffic.
 The town board will discuss plans to address this situation at the monthly board meeting, Monday, March 10 at 7:00pm at the Taghkanic Town Hall.
 Interested parties may attend in person or via Zoom (see link above in Meetings Calendar).

 DID YOU KNOW?
 The Highway Dept can accept metal for recycling throughout the year.
 Please e-mail Highway Superintendent Eric Gaylord at taghkanichighwayone@yahoo.com to arrange a time to drop off your recyclable metal waste at the town garage.
-Items for metal recycling must be at lease 75% metal.
+Items for metal recycling must be at least 75% metal.

 TAGHKANIC TALKS